frederic-perez/AmE-dictionary/data/dictionary.md

 __Equality State__ _n_ WY, Wyoming.
 __equalize__ _v_ :two::hammer: (equalizing) _Tottenham came close to equalizing in the second half._
 __equalizer__ _n_ :two: __3__ A score that makes the match even.
+__equanimity__ _n_ The quality of being calm and even-tempered. _Syn_ calmness, composure _Because she was prepared for the news, she was able to respond with equanimity._
 __equerries__
 __equestrian<sup>1</sup>__ _adj_
 __equestrian<sup>2</sup>__ _n_